nathanpeck/nodejs-aws-workshop/4 - Elastic Container Service/README.md

 This may take a few minutes, while it creates a new private networking stack, and launches a small cluster of two t2.micro instances on your account.
 To view the list of resources that is being created [check the cloudformation stack itself](code/recipes/cluster.yml).

-Once the deployment completes you should open [the CloudFormation dashboard](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active) to check the outputs of your newly created CloudFormation stack, as well as [the EC2 Container Service dashboard](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/clusters) where you can see your new cluster.
+Once the deployment completes you should open [the CloudFormation dashboard](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active) to check the outputs of your newly created CloudFormation stack, as well as [the Elastic Container Service dashboard](https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/clusters) where you can see your new cluster.

 You should select the cluster stack and view the "Outputs" tab, as the next step will require a value from the outputs of this stack.